vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

               1
             2   3
     PreOrder [1-2-3]: In a Preorder, you perform something on the current node first, before exploring its left and right nodes ???
-    Inorder  [2-1-3]: In a InOrder, you perform something on the left node first, then the parent node and then on its right node ???.
+    Inorder  [2-1-3]: In a InOrder, you perform something on the left node first, then the current node and then on its right node ???.

                                        16